 The International Space Station is a cooperative effort between five space agencies and countries from all over the world.
-Alexander Gerst’s Blue Dot mission is also part of the Soyuz 39S mission to the International Space Station and back.
-While onboard, Alexander will be part of Expedition 40 and 41.
+Alexander Gerst’s Blue Dot mission was also part of the Soyuz 39S mission to the International Space Station and back.
+While onboard, Alexander was part of Expedition 40 and 41.

 The mission name and logo are inspired by an image of Earth taken by NASA’s Voyager spacecraft as it travelled six billion kilometres from our planet.
 American astronomer Carl Sagan described our faintly visible planet on the photograph as a “pale blue dot”.